Muammar El Khatib

 Biography

-Muammar is a principal scientist applying machine learning to solve problems in drug discovery at Bristol-Myers-Squibb.
+Muammar is a Principal Scientist in Chemical Informatics and Machine Learning applying data-driven models to solve problems in drug discovery at Odyssey Therapeutics.
 His research interests include machine learning, physical chemistry, and software solutions.

 He is a chemist by training from the University of Zulia in Venezuela and started his graduate studies with a European Master in Theoretical Chemistry and Computational modeling of the Erasmus Mundus Program.
 His Ph.D. in theoretical chemical physics was about the characterization of metallic and insulating properties of low-dimensional systems using the theory of the insulating state of Walter Kohn applied with wave function theory.